jnhthomp/alpha-blog2/README.md

 * Check that all possible tests are present
   * Move as much out of setup and into test_helper as possible
+  * Update helper method functions to set defaults in the function
+  * Allow these defaults to be overwritten when the method is called by providing a key/value
+  * remove .save from 'create' helper methods and add where necessary

 * Add tests for User and Articles models, controllers, functions